gneu77/rx-signals/docs/rp_state_effects_start.md

 You can learn it [from here](https://rxjs.dev/guide/overview), but some important key aspects will also follow within this document.
 Even more aspects and details will be covered as part of the [Using _rx-signals_ guide](https://github.com/gneu77/rx-signals/blob/master/docs/rx-signals_start.md).

+Thinking back to the analogy of taking a photo as observed state, we no longer take photos ourselves repeatedly and look for changes, but instead, there's someone we can rely on giving us a new shot as soon as something has changed.

 We no longer need mutable variables to model state, but instead we wrap immutable values into `Observables`.
 In contrast to transient properties that we used in one of the initial examples, we can now define all identifiers immutably and declaratively with included change propagation.
-Immutability makes comparison and thus, detection of which parts of the state-tree have been changed trivial, hence more performant.
+Immutability makes comparison and thus, detection of which parts of the state-tree have been changed trivial and more performant.
 It also helps a lot in reasoning, debugging, time-travel-logic, etc.

-> As a side-note, there's much more to immutability.
-> We are no longer living in a world where a program runs isolated on a single machine in a single thread without communicating to any other process.
-> In such systems, using mutable data was trivial.
-> Getting multi-threaded, things already became more complicated (ever struggled with a race condition?), but still manageable (if you like getting distracted from coding logic by pure technical things like locks).
-> But now we're having distributed systems running on data shared over the whole world.
-> There is no more One-And-Only runtime-representation of an object that gets mutated (designing a distributed system like this would require constraints like zero-latency and infinite bandwidth).
-> In summary: **Mutability does not scale, but immutability does!**
-> You might read on [here](http://cidrdb.org/cidr2015/Papers/CIDR15_Paper16.pdf), if you still don't buy it.

 Actually, keeping your state immutable is even mandatory in _rx-signals_, due to the fact that all [_behaviors_ are auto-piped with _distinctUntilChanged()_](https://github.com/gneu77/rx-signals/blob/master/docs/rx-signals_start.md#distinct_pipe) (hence, you won't get your changes, if you mutate state).

-:warning: Properties defining state must always be immutable!
+:warning: Observed state must always be kept immutable!

 <a name="abstract_away_time"></a>
 Answering '_What is the value of property X?_' by declarative definition takes care of explicit, unbreakable dependencies.